ibaifernandez/ibaifernandez/bootcamp-notes/webpack/webpack.md

 -   `filename` gives us the chance to rename the output HTML file.

+-   `template` will drag all the content of our source HTML file.

 -   `favicon` allows us to give a path where to find (and drag to the output) our favicon.

 If we now run `npm run build`, we will see two things:

-1. A `my-index.html` has been created.
+1. A `my-index.html`file has been created.
 Its content reflects the given title and the tag of the favicon:

 ```
     ...